-Non-employee directors also participate in the 1988 Stock Option Plan for Non-Employee Directors ("1988 Plan"), pursuant to which options to purchase a total of 20,000 shares (2,000 shares for each non-employee director) of Company common stock were granted in 1999 to the non-employee directors eligible to receive grants under such plan.
+Non-employee directors also participate in the 1988 Stock Option Plan for Non-Employee Directors ("1988 Plan"), pursuant to which options to purchase a total of 20,000 shares (2,000 shares for each non-employee director) of Company common stock were granted in 2000 to the non-employee directors eligible to receive grants under such plan.
 The option price for each such option granted is 100% of the fair market value of Company common stock on the date of grant.
 All options granted have a term of ten years, and become exercisable in two cumulative installments of 50% of the number of shares with respect to which the option was initially granted, on each of the first and second anniversaries of the grant date, except that all options owned by a director which are unexercisable on the date the director retires at or after age 72 will become fully exercisable on the date of such retirement.
-Under the receipt of gain realized on exercise of stock options.
+Under the CAP, non-employee directors have the opportunity to defer until retirement the receipt of gain realized on exercise of stock options.
 The 1988 Plan calls for each non-employee director to receive an option grant with respect to 5,000 shares upon joining the Board of Directors, and automatic annual grants of 2,000 shares thereafter to each continuing non-employee director.